Minimax Optimal Quantization of Linear Models: Information-Theoretic Limits and Efficient Algorithms: Lower Bound for the Minimax Risk

-This formalizes the argument in key idea (2).
-To complete the proof, we resort to key idea (1) aka Lemma \ref{lem:inequality_supremum_bayes_error} that lower bounds the asymptotic ($\liminf_{d \to \infty}$) worst-case risk over $\Thetav$ by the Bayes risk over $\Real^d$ in \eqref{eq:Bayes_error_lower_bound}, along with taking an infimum over all $\Qsf \in \Qcal_{n,d,B}$. \end{proof}

-Interestingly, the lower bound in Thm. \ref{thm:minimax_error_lower_bound} consists of two terms.
+We prove Thm. \ref{thm:minimax_error_lower_bound} in App. \ref{app:proof_minimax_error_lower_bound} Interestingly, the lower bound in Thm. \ref{thm:minimax_error_lower_bound} consists of two terms.
 The first term is the unavoidable \textit{learning risk} (independent of $B$), and the second term is the excess \textit{quantization risk} that arises due to the bit-budget constraint.
-This allows us to consider the notion of a minimum threshold bit-budget ($B_{thr}$) that ensures the quantization risk is of the same order of magnitude as the learning risk.
+This suggests the notion of a minimum threshold bit-budget ($B_{thr}$) that ensures that the quantization risk is of the same order of magnitude as the learning risk.
 To get an expression for $B_{thr}$, we require,

-where $\omega^2 \triangleq \frac{c^2}{\sigma^2}$.
-Note that for well-conditioned matrices, $\sigma_m = \sigma_M$ and $B_{thr} = \Omega\Paren{\omega^2\sigma_m^2}$. $\omega^2$ can increase either due to increasing in $c^2$ or a decrease in $\sigma^2$.
-An increase in $c^2$ means that we are learning the model over a larger parameter space implying that the learning problem becomes more difficult.
-Decreasing $\sigma^2$ means with lower noise variance, the unquantized learning risk is lower, and consequently, more bits are required to quantize the model to ensure that the excess quantization risk is approximately equal to the unquantized learning risk.
-In Sec. \ref{sec:algorithms_for_model_quantization}, we propose several learning codes and compare the minimum budget required by them with the threshold budget in \eqref{eq:threshold_bit_budget} to evaluate their performance.
-Thm. \ref{thm:minimax_error_lower_bound} simplifies to the result of \cite{zhu_neurips_2014} when $\Wv = \Iv$, and that of \cite{nussbaum_1999} when $\Wv = \Iv$ and no budget constraint, i.e. $B \to \infty$, and hence can be seen as their generalization.
+where $\omega^2 \triangleq c^2/\sigma^2$.
+For well-conditioned matrices, $\sigma_{\mathrm{max}} = \Theta(\sigma_{\mathrm{min}})$ and $B_{thr} = \Omega\Paren{\log(\omega^2\sigma_{\mathrm{min}}^2)}$.
+Note that $\omega^2$ can increase either by increasing $c^2$ or decreasing $\sigma^2$.
+Increasing $c^2$ means $\Thetav$ gets larger implying the learning problem becomes more difficult.
+Decreasing $\sigma^2$ means with lower noise variance, the unquantized learning risk is lower, and consequently, more bits are required for model quantization in order to ensure a lower excess quantization risk.
+In \S \ref{sec:algorithms_for_model_quantization}, we propose several learning codes and compare the minimum budget required by each of them with the threshold budget in eq. \eqref{eq:threshold_bit_budget} to evaluate their performance.
+Thm. \ref{thm:minimax_error_lower_bound} simplifies to the result of \cite{zhu_neurips_2014} when $\Xv = \Iv$, and that of \cite{nussbaum_1999} when $\Xv = \Iv$ with no budget constraint, i.e. $B \to \infty$, and hence can be seen as their generalization.